arrowhead-f/x509-profile/proposal.md

 | ECDHE        | RSA (2048 or 3072) | AES 128 GCM | SHA256 |
 | DHE          | RSA (2048 or 3072) | AES 256 GCM | SHA384 |
 | ECDHE        | RSA (2048 or 3072) | AES 256 GCM | SHA384 |

+Each cipher suite includes a signature suite (the _Authentication_ and _Hash_ fields).
+Adhering to RFC 7525 means that RSA (2048-bit or 3072-bit) with SHA256 or SHA384 is used to sign certificates.
+Given that RFC 7525 is trusted, SHA256 and SHA384 _may_ be suitable choices for producing certificate identifiers, as discussed in Section 4.

 The above recommendations are _general_, in the sense that no particular assumptions are made about the setting in which the device employing the signature or cipher suite is located.
 We understand that many Arrowhead installations will involve hardware with limited computational capabilities, which may not be able to handle primitives of the cryptographic strengths we have mentioned.